About Shared Narratives

 Apart from singing and research, Ankna is the founder/director of Glasgow Sitare, a singing group for South Asian women in Glasgow; co-founder of Shared Narratives, platform for researchers of colour; and is on the Board for Children’s Classic Concerts, Nevis Ensemble and MusiQuE.

-Uchenna Ngwe is a London-based oboist and PhD candidate.
+Dr Uchenna Ngwe is a London-based oboist and researcher.
 Her academic explorations into creative practice investigate the lives and work of historical Black classical musicians in Britain from the perspective of a performer-curator-activist.
-She is founder of plainsightSOUND – an online research project highlighting the under-recognised work of historical Black classical musicians in British classical music and is a lecturer at Trinity Laban Conservatoire of Music and Dance, the Royal Academy of Music and the Institute for Contemporary Music Performance.
+She is founder of the online research project plainsightSOUND – highlighting historical Black classical musicians in British classical music – and is a lecturer at both Trinity Laban Conservatoire of Music and Dance, and the Royal Academy of Music.

 In addition to being a busy freelance musician and educator, Uchenna has been a contributor and presenter on BBC Radio 3 and is artistic director of Decus Ensemble – a flexible, mixed-instrumental group dedicated to performing lesser-known and under-explored works for classical chamber ensemble.